adriengivry/Platformer-Engine/README.md

 # CinderPlatformer
-This is my first project with the Cinder library.
+Here is my basic 2D platformer game engine implemented using Cinder library.
+The goal is to create my own tool to develop platformer games faster